 Beginning the Spring series on February 22 will be Jens Ludwig, the McCormick Foundation Professor of Social Service Administration, Law, and Public Policy at the University of Chicago Harris School of Public Policy and School of Social Service Administration, the director of the University of Chicago Crime Lab, and the co-director of the University of Chicago Urban Education Lab.

 Rebecca Wolfe, Director of the Peace and Conflict Team of Mercy Corps, will present a talk on March 29 entitled "Why Do People Join Violent Groups and What Can We Do To Prevent Them?
 A Behavioral Perspective."

 On April 19, in a talk rescheduled from the fall, Hunt Allcott will speak on "Regressive Sin Taxes: What Is the Optimal Soda Tax?"
 Allcott is Associate Professor of Economics at New York University.

-And Brigitte Madrian, the Aetna Professor of Public Policy and Corporate Management at the Harvard Kennedy School and co-director of the Household Finance working group at the National Bureau of Economic Research, will round out the series with a talk on April 26.
+And Brigitte Madrian, the Aetna Professor of Public Policy and Corporate Management at the Harvard Kennedy School and co-director of the Household Finance working group at the National Bureau of Economic Research, will round out the series with a talk, "Saving for Now, Saving for Later," on April 26.